 This is one of the most common and widely accepted approaches if you want to apply CSS on a specific page or post.
 All we need to do is grab a unique identifier that a page or post will have.
 Then, this HTML class or id allows us to target all our CSS scripts to the desired page or post.

-First, you must find out the id or class to be used for the CSS script.
-This can be easily found with the help of the browser inspect tool.
+First, you must find the ID or class to be used for the CSS script.
+The browser inspect tool makes this easy.

-Just open the page where you want to apply CSS and right-click on the element that you want to edit.
-Then click on Inspect.
+Open the page where you want to apply CSS, right-click on the element you want to edit, and then click on Inspect.

 Here, check the body HTML tag.
 This will vary depending on the theme that you are using.